Structure-preserving Lift & Learn: Scientific machine learning for nonlinear conservative partial differential equations: Conclusions

 Numerical experiments on two canonical Hamiltonian PDEs demonstrate the ability of the proposed approach to learn structure-preserving ROMs that achieve accuracy and computationally efficiency similar to nonintrusive Hamiltonian Operator Inference~\cite{sharma2022hamiltonian} ROMs with spDEIM~\cite{pagliantini2023gradient}.
 The numerical results also show that the proposed structure-preserving Lift \& Learn approach yields generalizable quadratic ROMs that provide accurate predictions with bounded energy error outside the training data regime.
 The final numerical example with the Klein-Gordon-Zakharov equations shows the proposed approach can be flexibly adapted to learn structure-preserving ROMs for a wider class of coupled conservative PDEs that do not have a canonical Hamiltonian formulation.

-Future research directions motivated by this work are: automating the process of deriving quadratic reduced terms in structure-preserving Lift \& Learn via the optimal quadratization framework~\cite{bychkov2024exact}; deriving error bounds for the difference between nonlinear FOM energy approximation obtained via intrusive and nonintrusive quadratic ROMs; and combining the proposed method with the probabilistic learning framework in~\cite{galioto2024bayesian} to use it for learning structure-preserving ROMs from noisy data.
+Future research directions motivated by this work are: automating the process of deriving quadratic reduced terms in structure-preserving Lift \& Learn via the optimal quadratization framework~\cite{bychkov2024exact}; studying the long-term boundedness of nonintrusive quadratic ROMs using the theoretical framework from~\cite{schlegel2015long}; deriving error bounds for the difference between nonlinear FOM energy approximation obtained via intrusive and nonintrusive quadratic ROMs; and combining the proposed method with the probabilistic learning framework in~\cite{galioto2024bayesian} to use it for learning structure-preserving ROMs from noisy data.